You are here

 Phone: (712) 722-6250

 He has published on the reception of Dante and the Divine Comedy in nineteenth-century America, and on American readings of the Divine Comedy during the Civil War.
 His research interests include Dante, Walt Whitman, and science-fiction writers Gene Wolfe and Philip K. Dick.
-He edits the book reviews for Pro Rege, Dordt College's journal of reformed studies.
+He edits the book reviews for Pro Rege, Dordt University's journal of reformed studies.
 He has also helped edit the Walt Whitman Quarterly Review and the Walt Whitman Archive.

 - American Literature 1 (ENG 201)